Net-Base REST API

 Design logging, monitoring and error paths

-- Build REST endpoints with roles, validations and a clean data model
+• Build REST endpoints with roles, validations and a clean data model

 What is often overlooked in REST architectures with Delphi

-API instead of a parallel system
+API instead of a parallel world

-Permissions and state remain centralized
+Permissions and states remain central

 Operations become predictable

-REST with Delphi can be highly effective
+REST with Delphi can be very powerful

-Define the API’s domain boundaries first
+Define the API by domain first

-That prevents later inconsistencies between desktop, portal and integration paths.
+This in particular prevents later inconsistencies between desktop, portal and integration paths.

 Logging, permissions and error paths become more centralized

-- an assessment of authentication, logging, error paths and deployment
+• an assessment of authentication, logging, error paths and deployment

 Weitere Fragen gesammelt lesen